gJigsaw/fn_graph/docs/source/usage.md

 ## Calculation

 The function graph can be calculated using the `calculate` method.
 It can calculate multiple results at once, and can return all the intermediate results.
-It returns a dictionary of the results
+It returns a dictionary of the results.

 ```python
 composer.calculate(["a" ,"c"]) // {"a": 5, "c": 125}
 composer.calculate(["a" ,"c"], intermediates=True) // {"a": 5, "b": 25, "c": 125}
 ```

-You can als use the call function if you want only a single result.
+You can also use the call function if you want only a single result.

 ```python
 composer.call("c") // 125